couds/node-app-generator/src/templates/api/Readme.md

 ## How to Start

+First you need to install all dependencies `npm i` or `yarn` will do the trick!

 Once the template is instaled you need to run `npm run watch` to start watching your changes to transpile, after the first build its finish you can run `npm run nodemon` to start the server.

+Now you can navegate to [http://localhost:3000/v1/version](http://localhost:3000/v1/version)

 By default this will liten to `port 3000` you can change this with a env variable PORT with the new port you want to use, `PORT=3001 npm run nodemon` will start the server on port 3001.